Applied Biotechnology

 Is this program right for you?

-The University of Wisconsin–System’s Master of Science in Applied Biotechnology is a collaborative fully online program available at the University of Wisconsin–Madison campus.
-The program prepares students to advance their careers through leadership and management positions within the field of biotechnology.
-Students complete core courses to gain a solid foundation in biotechnology, leadership, ethics, research, communications, product development, quality control, and regulatory and compliance practices.
+The Master of Science in Applied Biotechnology is a fully online degree available at the University of Wisconsin–Madison in collaboration with UW Extended Campus and several Universities of Wisconsin campuses.
+The degree prepares students to advance their careers in leadership and management positions in biotechnology.
+Students complete core courses to gain a solid foundation in biotechnology, leadership, ethics, experimental design and communication.

-In addition, the Applied Biotechnology program offers three unique tracks to assist students in tailoring coursework to meet their career goals.
-Students may choose to complete biotechnology tracks in quality assurance and compliance, business management, or research and development.
+In addition, the Applied Biotechnology program offers three unique tracks to help students tailor their coursework to their career goals.
+Students choose to complete one of three specialization tracks: quality assurance and compliance, business management, or research and development.

-Our comprehensive online curriculum is based on the successful in-person MS in Biotechnology program offered through the University of Wisconsin–Madison School of Medicine and Public Health.
+The MS in Applied Biotechnology’s collaborative online curriculum is inspired by the in-person MS in Biotechnology program developed through the University of Wisconsin–Madison School of Medicine and Public Health.
+Both degrees are offered to help serve the needs of Wisconsin’s biotechnology industry.

 Students who choose UW–Madison as their home campus for this online program receive the same academic benefits and resources as other UW–Madison students and will receive a UW–Madison conferred degree upon successful completion of the program.